What to Do With Old Wedding Dresses: 11 Recycling Ideas To Take It From Sentimental to Sustainable

 It’s perfectly understandable that you don’t want to part with this core memory from your happy wedding day.

-Fortunately, recycling wedding gowns doesn’t necessarily mean letting them go or even removing them from your wardrobe.
+Fortunately, recycling wedding gowns doesn’t necessarily mean letting them go.

 Consider working with a seamstress or tailor to create a new item of upcycled clothing.
 There’s no reason why you shouldn’t wear your restyled dress all over the place after its initial debut.